 Guadeloupe National Park in Basse-Terre

 Guadeloupe National Park is a lovely place for nature lovers.
-It was declared a World Biosphere Reserve by UNESCO and is full of many great attractions you can visit.
-These attractions are located on 300 km of hiking trails like La Soufriere Volcano at 1,467 meters, Col de la Mateliane at 1,298 meters, and many kinds of plants and animals.
+UNESCO declared it a World Biosphere Reserve full of many great attractions.
+These attractions are located on 300 km of hiking trails, like La Soufriere Volcano at 1,467 meters, Col de la Madelaine at 1,298 meters, and many plants and animals.

 While there, you can tour the park and see beautiful places through the Route de la Traversee, where you will see tropical forests and picnic areas.
 There is a small waterfall spilling into a pond, and you can stop for a swim in that place.